JNjenga/vksl/readme.md

 # VKSL(Virtual keyboard status lights)

-A Mircosoft windows application that provides virtual keyboard status lights.
+A Mircosoft windows application that shows the status of the caps lock, num lock and scroll lock keys.
 Beleive it or not some keyboards don't have status lights.
 Like mine :(.
-This application implements a mechanism of knowing the state of the caps, scroll and num lock keys.
+This application implements a mechanism of knowing their state.

 ![Demo](./screenshots/vksl_capture.gif)